Publication Name Search

 You can use Worldcat to see what other libraries have the title.
 The more libraries that have it the better chance we have of borrowing it.
 You can also use Worldcat to search by subject.
 Note the title, author and publication information.

 Check Publication Name Search to see if one of TCC's databases has the journal, magazine or newspaper.
 Then fill out a form with as much information as you have.
 The more information you can provide about the article the better chance we have of borrowing it.
+You can use Google Scholar to help you find citation information.

 Who can use interlibrary loan services at TCC?